Department of Education (Philippines): Martial law

 Upon the start of Martial Law in September 1972, it became the Department of Education and Culture and subsequently reorganized into the Ministry of Education and Culture in June 1978 by virtue of Presidential Decree No. 1397, due to the shift to a parliamentary system of government.
 Thirteen regional offices were created and major organizational changes were implemented in the educational system.

 The Education Act of 1982 created the Ministry of Education, Culture and Sports, which became the Department of Education, Culture and Sports (DECS) in 1987 via Executive Order No. 117 by President Corazon C. Aquino.

 The structure of DECS as embodied in EO 117 has practically remained unchanged until 1994, when the Commission on Higher Education (CHED) was established, and on August 25, 1994, when the Technical Education and Skills Development Authority (TESDA) was established to supervise tertiary degree programs and non-degree technical-vocational programs, respectively.
 The trifocal education system refocused the department's mandate to basic education, which covers elementary, secondary and non-formal education, including culture and sports.
 CHED is responsible for tertiary education, while TESDA now administers the post-secondary, middle-level manpower training and development.

 In August 2001, the Governance of Basic Education Act was passed, renaming the DECS to the Department of Education (DepEd) and redefining the role of field offices, which include regional offices, division offices, district offices, and schools.

 The Act removed the administration of cultural and sports activities from the department.
 The National Historical Institute, Records Management and Archives Office, and the National Library are now administratively attached to the National Commission for Culture and the Arts (NCCA).
 All previous functions, programs, and activities related to sports competition were transferred to the Philippine Sports Commission (PSC).
 In addition, the Bureau of Physical Education and School Sports was abolished.

+Contemporary period

 In the new school calendar, DepEd Order No. 3, series of 2024 dated February 19, 2024 “adjusted end of the school year (SY) shall be May 31, 2024.”
 It urged schools to conduct all end-of-school-year rites from May 29 to 31, as the school break is set from June 1 to July 26 and the start of the SY 2024-2025 is set for July 29 which will then end on May 16, 2025.